rheinzler/PointCloudDeNoising/README.md

 ```

 ## Acknowledgements
 This work has received funding from the European Union under the H2020 ECSEL Programme as part of the DENSE project, contract number 692449.
+We thank Velodyne Lidar, Inc. for permission to publish this dataset.